What is community gardening?

 - Big Lunch Extras' gardening projects throughout the UK.
 Too many to mention.
 Two Nightingale gardeners are being mentored through this scheme, now called Eden Communities, which is based at the Eden Project and funded by the Lottery.

 - The Green Backyard in Peterborough.
-We have been inspired by our visit recently and also, especially, to the Olive Branch Community Garden and West Raven Community Garden, also in Peterborough.
+Also the Olive Branch Community Garden and West Raven Community Garden, also in Peterborough.